makinacorpus/filechunk-bundle/README.md

  - resuming broken uploads,
  - bypassing most HTTP restrictions on file uploads (size, timeouts);
  - avoiding the PHP file upload mecanisms,
- - provides a form type uses as input and output Symfony ``File`` instances,
+ - easy to use with a custom form type that can input and output either ``File`` instances or string URIs.
- - should be security-wise quite efficient.

 Known browsers to work with the external JavaScript widget: